Employment Opportunities and Internships

 Lifeguard ($10.65/hr. and up)

 Work for all recreational swims, instructional classes and special events.
 Open and set up the pool area at the beginning of each scheduled swim, class or event, maintain a safe environment by enforcing all rules and regulations, and be alert at all times.
 At the end of each shift, fill out a daily summary form and secure the pool area.
 May be called upon to assist water safety instructors during scheduled classes.
 Requirements: must be currently certified in Lifeguard Training, CPR/AED for the Professional Rescuer and First Aid and have the ability to work at least 6 hours per week.
 A pre-interview skills exam will be administered to accepted candidates.

-Prepare and lead participants through safe and effective group fitness sessions.
-Each staff member is assigned to instruct classes in specific areas in which they are certified or have expertise.
-Requirements: national certification from organizations such as AFAA, ACE or Mad Dogg, proficiency in the instruction of at least one specific instructional area (i.e., spinning, Zumba etc.), and personal commitment to wellness and fitness.
+Prepare, lead, educate and encourage participants through safe and effective group fitness sessions.
+Each instructor is assigned to teach at least 2 classes a week in the specific area in which they are certified and have expertise.
+Requirements: national certification from organizations such as AFAA, ACE or Mad Dogg, proficiency in the instruction of at least one specific instructional area (i.e., Spinning, Zumba, Yoga etc.), and personal commitment to wellness and fitness.